phaneesh707/CryptoView/README.md

 [CryptoView](https://cryptoviiew.netlify.app/)

-A wesite which is used to watch prices of various crypto currencies and track them.
+A website which is used to watch prices of various crypto currencies and track them.

 ### Tech used
 1. React for frontend